If I had to pick only one pack in this round-up, I guess I'd go for Aether Plus 70 [read my review].

-- Daypack: This is probably the most glaring difference of all.
-Removable hydration sleeve of Baltoro transforms into a pretty rudimentary daypack.
-Whereas the convertible top lid daypack of Aether AG transforms into a legit one.
+- Daypack functionality: This is probably the most glaring difference of all.
+The removable hydration sleeve on the Baltoro transforms into a pretty rudimentary daypack, whereas the convertible top-lid daypack of the Osprey Aether Plus (formerly called the Aether AG) transforms into a legit one.

 - Gregory Baltoro Daypack: Front View - Rear View

-- Aether AG Daypack: Front View [admirable!] - Rear View
+- Aether Plus Daypack: Front View [admirable!] - Rear View

-- As you see, Aether AG daypack is fully equipped: A legit hipbelt, sternum strap, thick and padded harness, hydration sleeve, an exterior pocket, etc. Baltoro lacks all of this!
+- As you see, the Aether Plus daypack is fully equipped: A legit hipbelt, sternum strap, thick and padded harness, hydration sleeve, exterior pocket, etc. The Baltoro lacks all of this!

-- Pockets: Technically speaking, Baltoro comes with more exterior pockets (9 vs 7).
-But the only function of its extra 2 pockets is accessing side mesh water bottle holders at each side on the go.
+- Pockets: Technically speaking, the Gregory Baltoro comes with more exterior pockets (9 vs 7).
+But the only function of its extra 2 pockets is accessing side mesh water bottle holders on the go.
 In other words, they enable horizontal installment.

-- Aether AG side mesh water bottle holders already enable this without having to adding two additional holders, so I'd look at these packs as they have the same amount of pockets.
+- The Aether Plus' side mesh water bottle holders already enable this without having to add two holders, so I'd look at these packs as if they have the same number of pockets.

-- More importantly, the hipbelt pockets of Aether AG are much better than those of Baltoro.
-So, to me, Aether AG is the winner here.
+- More importantly, the hipbelt pockets of the Aether Plus are much better than those of the Baltoro.
+So, to me, the Aether Plus is the winner here.

 #Sidenote: All these differences apply when comparing the women's counterparts as well: Gregory Deva vs Osprey Ariel.